RedAngel121/NytePack/README.md

 # Big Changes
 - [ ] Modify Bronze Ingot recipe to include create machines
+- [ ] Modify Apoth Wizard Towers to spawn less or not at all
+- [ ] Compass that points to spawn
 - [ ] SilentGear Additions
   - [ ] Add Naquadah to silent gear improve over Netherite
   - [ ] Improve Undergarden mats for silent gear to be better than standard ores and Naquadah